Skip to content

 6. Step 6

 Once all the cauliflower has been fried, add the hot sauce into a large mixing bowl with the cauliflower and toss everything together.
-You can add more or less hot sauce depending on your taste.
+You can use more or less hot sauce depending on your taste.

 7. Step 7